Of all the inexplicable cases I had investigated in all these years, none was ever as lethiferous, as 'The poniard of death'.

 However, he wondered about our interest with this particular secret society.

-I understood his engaging curiosity, but I did not admit the actual reason for our enquiry.
+I had understood his engaging curiosity, but I did not admit the actual reason for our enquiry.

 I had told him that we were inquisitive foreigners passing on to Aleppo in Syria and were interested in Moslem secret societies.